 Be Patient, and remember it’s just a phase, but you can’t let it turn into a habit either.
 When you get into the tussle of war, it usually turns into a habit.
 Because when they keep saying no to something all the time, they keep remembering it, and it eventually turns into a habit.

-This was one example of my son breaking a house rule; here is a good article explaining why do kids break house rules, and how to redirect them.
+It is not only about how to stop toddler spitting.
+This was just one example of my son breaking a house rule; here is a good article explaining why do kids break house rules, and how to redirect them.
 It could be spitting, hitting, kicking…